 A: This is not the jurisdiction of Two-X, but we are including it anyway for riders who may not yet be aware.
 Because our M.O. is to stop nosediving.

 Foot-sensor nosediving is a very real thing that affects riders who haven't yet been through the process of learning how the foot sensors work.
 So, go through that process!
 It turns out, that's usually all it takes to effectively eliminate these nosedives for good.

-So, what's the connection between footpads and nosediving?: Basically, the board needs to have a way of detecting when you have bailed, otherwise nothing would stop it from sailing away down the street when you jump off.
-So, the Plus has two pressure sensors, one on each side of the front foot pad.
-The V1 has only one sensor.
-The sensors are pretty damn flaky, actually, kinda unreliable, which is why the Plus has two of them, for redundancy.
-Try turning on your board, then just touch various spots on the front footpad and watch the headlight, you can get a feeling for where they work and where they don't.
+So, what's the connection between footpads and nosediving?: To avoid sailing off down the street when you bail off, the board has two pressure sensors, one on each side of the front foot pad.
+These sensors are pretty damn flaky, actually, kinda unreliable, which is why there are two of them, for redundancy.
+Get to know these sensors.
+If you power on your board and push the foot sensor, the headlight will brighten briefly.
+Learn where they work and where they don't.

 While at speed, if ever the left and the right front foot pad sensors both stay un-triggered continuously for a half second, then the board decides that you bailed.
 And to avoid shooting off down the road by itself, it cuts power.
 If in fact you are still on the board, riding, but just have your foot or weight off the sensors somehow ... then you're gonna nosedive.

 Conclusion: Pay attention when you place your feet when getting on your board.
 Back foot?
 Doesn't matter at all, you can do yoga with it for all I care.
 Front foot?
 Just make damn sure that front foot is planted centered sideways across both sensors.

 Q: What about my bomb-ass Dunlop tire?
 Will it interfere?